Jernskegg/ci-portfolio-project-1/README.md

 ## planning phase
 * Purpose of the Project

-   the purpose of the this project is to make a game developer website. this webpage is for a Fictional game developer to announce their games using the news feed and tell about them self it will also give the contact information about inquiries and available spot for future employees.
+   The purpose of this project is to make a game developer website.
+   This webpage is for a Fictional game developer to announce their games using the news feed and tell about them self it will also give the contact information about inquiries and available spots for future employees.

 * User Stories